mauricioklein/mauricioklein.github.io/_posts/2016-01-26-how-delete-files-with-special-characters-on-linux.md

 ---
-title:  How to delete files with special characters on Linux?
+title: "How to delete files with special characters on Linux?"
-date: 2016-01-26 23:21:00
+date: 2016-01-26
+excerpt: After more than 8 years using Linux, sometimes I still got stuck at "unusual situations"...
 categories:
 - Linux
 ---